WUMUXIAN/blog-wumuxian/hexo/source/_posts/HA-Kubernetes-cluster-with-Vagrant-CoreOS-Ansible-Part-3.md

     user: kubelet
 ```

-This generates a CA, a client cert and key, and put them into the configuration file.
+> Note: You have to keep the subject and issuer_subject consistent.

 #### Create kubelet as a service

+To make sure kubelet runs on all nodes and be able to survive system restarts, we make it as a system service and enable it.
 Create the following template file containing the service definition for kubelet

 ```bash
 [Unit]